ehwest/mdn_qms/PD_Product_Definition/PD_0001_Product_Environment.md

 To use the software, consumers must apply for a monthly subscription-based access to the server complex to receive the benefits of the service.

 Subscribers access the service by using any of the following devices:
  + iPhone cell phone with an interent data service plan
  + Androidcell phone with an internet  data service plan
  + desktop or laptop PC with Firefox browser and Internet connectivity

-# FDA de-novo Pathway Defined
+# FDA de novo Pathway Defined
 T1Pal is intended to comply with the FDA definition of [Software as a Medical Device](https://www.fda.gov/media/119722/download)

-Based on [2/13/2015 FDA Meeting Notes for Q141084/S002](https://github.com/ehwest/mdn_qms/blob/master/RM_Reference_Materials/minutes-pdfjam.pdf) the T1Pal project intends to follow the proposed "de-novo" regulatory pathway as follows:
+Based on [2/13/2015 FDA Meeting Notes for Q141084/S002](https://github.com/ehwest/mdn_qms/blob/master/RM_Reference_Materials/minutes-pdfjam.pdf) the T1Pal project intends to follow the proposed "de novo" regulatory pathway as follows:

   + register with the FDA
   + meet special controls